microsoft/react-native-code-push/README.md

 * __deploymentKey__ *(String)* - Specifies the deployment key you want to query for an update against.
 By default, this value is derived from the `Info.plist` file (iOS) and `MainActivity.java` file (Android), but this option allows you to override it from the script-side if you need to dynamically use a different deployment for a specific call to `sync`.

 * __installMode__ *(CodePush.InstallMode)* - Indicates when you would like to "install" the update after downloading it, which includes reloading the JS bundle in order for any changes to take affect.
 Defaults to `CodePush.InstallMode.ON_NEXT_RESTART`.
 Refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.

-* __rollbackTimeout__ *(Number)* - The number of milliseconds that you want the runtime to wait after an update has been installed before considering it failed and rolling it back.
-Defaults to `0`, which disables rollback protection.
-Note that if you set this parameter to a non-zero number, and are calling `sync` during app start, you don't need to call `notifyApplicationReady`.
-However, if you're calling `sync` from a non-app start scenario (e.g. a button click), then you need to manually call `notifyApplicationReady` when specifying a rollback timeout.

 * __updateDialog__ *(UpdateDialogOptions)* - An "options" object used to determine whether a confirmation dialog should be displayed to the end-user when an update is available, and if so, what strings to use.
 Defaults to `null`, which has the effect of disabling the dialog completely.
 Setting this to any truthy value will enable the dialog with the default strings, and passing an object to this parameter allows enabling the dialog as well as overriding one or more of the default strings.
 The following list represents the available options and their defaults:
     * __appendReleaseDescription__ *(Boolean)* - Indicates whether you would like to append the description of an available release to the notification message which is displayed to the end-user.
 Defaults to `false`.